Chinese Intellectual property rights

 There has been a lot said and written about the problems with intellectual property rights in China by politicians, press and businesses world-wide.

-China has many issues with intellectual property rights and their enforcement.
+China has many issues with international intellectual property rights and their enforcement.

 In reviewing intellectual property law with our Chinese legal firm, they point out that China only started developing Commercial and Civil law in the last 40 years.
 This is the first time China has had Commercial and Civil law in 4,000 years while the England, as an example, started developing these laws over 900 years.

 Given this historical lack of Commercial and Civil law in China local business has and still take advantage of this saturation creating many copies of Chinese and international products and brands.

 While China is a member of world-wide trading agreements which protects your IP sense 1979, given the size of the IP right infringements Chinese authorities do not have the resources for enforcement.